 Often, lower-cost services have waiting lists.
 Should a session not be immediately available, you are invited to join the Westside Therapy waiting list.
 The website provides comprehensive information.

-My personal profile in listed on the National Counselling Society website, should you wish to read more about me.
+Melanie's profile in listed on the National Counselling Society website.
 Fiona Claydon's profile is listed on the BACP website.

 Training, qualifications & experience

 I began my training in psychotherapy by undertaking a Masters Degree in Dance Movement Psychotherapy in 2010 at the University of Derby.
 Following on from this, I completed a Professional Certificate in Counselling and Psychotherapy at The Academy S.P.A.C.E in 2013, focusing specifically on talking therapy.
 It was during this time that I worked on placement in a setting predominantly for individuals living with/who have survived domestic violence and child abuse.